-Higgins has both his NSCAA National Diploma and USSF National D coaching license and has served as a coach on the club level for over five years as well as assisting the North Carolina ODP.
+Higgins has his United Soccer Coaches Advanced National Diploma, United Soccer Coaches National Diploma and USSF National D coaching license and has served as a coach on the club level for over five years as well as assisting the North Carolina ODP.

 Jack Winter, Director of Operations

-Winter has two silver medals representing Great Britain at the World University Games in China (2011) and Russia (2013) as well.
+Winter has two silver medals representing Great Britain at the World University Games in China (2011) and Russia (2013).

 Hector Ladero Rivas, Graduate Assistant